-Table ES1 Summary of Synergies determination Devenueter v
+Table ES1 Summary of Synergies determination

-Parameter Value AEMO Determined compensation amount -\$280,833.89 Synergies determined compensation amount \$0 Adjustment required to AEMO compensation determination \$280,833.89

-Based on the foregoing, we have determined that the compensation payable pursuant to 3.12.2 as a result of the directions issued on 29 August 2018 is zero.
-The adjustment required to AEMO's determination of compensation payable is \$280,833.89.
+Parameter Value AEMO Determined compensation amount -\$283,787.23 Synergies determined compensation amount \$0 Adjustment required to AEMO compensation determination \$283,787.23 the compensation payable pursuant to 3.12.2 as a result of the directions issued on 29 August 2018 is zero.
+The adjustment required to AEMO's determination of compensation payable is \$283,787.23.
 CS Energy has been separately informed of this determination, the reasons for it, and the amount of compensation.